Creative Billboards Providence, Rhode Island

-While out and about in Providence R.I. i captured these two creative billboards in the Jewelry District.
-With all the changes going on in the city's landscape this was a wonderful way to get people thinking.
+While out and about in Providence, Rhode Island i captured these two creative billboards in the Jewelry District.

 Artists pencil in a little creativity on Providence billboards